 NATURAL RESOURCES CONSERVATION SERVICE

-An agency in the United State Department of Agriculture, the Natural Resources Conservation Service (NRCS) works closely with the local Shawnee County Conservation District (SCCD).
+An agency in the United States Department of Agriculture, the Natural Resources Conservation Service (NRCS) works closely with the local Shawnee County Conservation District (SCCD).
 The objective of NRCS is to provide individuals and groups with on-site technical recommendations, design and stake-out of conservation practices to address natural resource problems and management.
 It's goal is to sustain the long term quality of the soil, water, air, plant and animal resources in balance with human needs.

 Your local NRCS staff in Topeka, Kansas:

-Sara Fredrickson, District Conservationist
+Sara Bassett, District Conservationist

 3231 SW Van Buren Street, Suite 2

 Phone: (785) 338-9946